 Adobo with Rice at 7 Mile House

-For 2022, the focus at 7 Mile House is to keep cooking great food and giving great service.
+Looking on to the future, the focus at 7 Mile House is to keep cooking great food and giving great service.
 They are embracing their title of “Best Dog-friendly Restaurant” for five years in a row by SF Weekly's Reader's Choice Awards.
 “We want to go further and do doggy parties.
 It’s been a big hit!”
 Garcia exclaims.

 Her advice: “If it’s a dream of yours and you want it, go get it and do whatever it takes to succeed.
 Don’t be afraid to make mistakes.
 You can’t survive if you’re timid and don’t grab the opportunities.”

 Located in the heart of Burlingame’s Hotel Row, Gigi’s Cafe is a full deli and espresso bar, with favorites like their famous “Thanksgiving Dinner” sandwich.
 Teresa Gee, owner and chef, was 24 years old when she first purchased the cafe.
 “I went to culinary school at 17,” Gee explains.
 “It was very intimidating.
 But now when I look back on it, I’m so proud of myself.”